I remember being a first-time investor back in 2014 and recall being nervous to get in the stock market, but also excited and a bit overwhelmed.

 However, you can not blindly start investing or you’ll end up putting yourself in financial danger.

 The above tips can help you minimize your risk and ensure you have the right mindset before investing your hard earned money.Are you starting to invest money?
 What questions do you have?
-Are there other tips a first time investor should consider?
+Are there other tips first-time investors should consider?